logtail/logtail-nextjs/examples/trpc-app-router/README.md

 ## Setup

 - Clone this repo
-- Add the dataset you want to ingest into and your token to `.env`
+- Add the ingesting URL and source token to `.env`
 - Run `npm install`
 - Run `npm run dev`
 - Visit `localhost:3000`.
 Your app should now be logging to Axiom.